YtJin-git/MPPE/README.md

   <img src="images/Fig5.png" />
 </p>

 Qualitative results of different architecture of our method.
 We evaluate top-1 predictions for some cases on the MIT-States and UT-Zappos.
-GT means ground truth labels, PE is the primitives enhancement module and Alpha denotes the visual prompt branch of our MPPE. \textcolor{green}{Green} and \textcolor{red}{red} denotes successful and unsuccessful predictions, respectively.
+GT means ground truth labels, PE is the primitives enhancement module and Alpha denotes the visual prompt branch of our MPPE. $\color{green}Green$ and $\color{red}red$ denotes successful and unsuccessful predictions, respectively.

 ## Acknowledgement